Gran Sasso d'Italia: History

-Hotel Campo Imperatore in Gran Sasso was Benito Mussolini's prison until his freeing on September 1943 by Nazi commandos in the Gran Sasso raid.
+Hotel Campo Imperatore in Gran Sasso was Benito Mussolini's prison until his freeing in September 1943 by Nazi commandos in the Gran Sasso raid.
 The plateau is also the site of the Campo Imperatore station of the Rome Observatory, from which the Campo Imperatore Near-Earth Object Survey and other astronomical studies are carried out.
 At the southern edge of Campo Imperatore and within the bounds of the national park are three medieval hill towns once ruled by the Medicis; Calascio, which sits before the ancient fortress ruin of Rocca di Calascio, Santo Stefano di Sessanio, and Castel Del Monte.

 In 2005, a 2,424 m peak previously named "The Gendarme" was renamed "John Paul II Peak" on what would have been Pope John Paul II's 85th birthday.
 He had visited the Gran Sasso many times, saying it reminded him of the mountains of his native Poland.

 In January 2017, an avalanche hit Rigopiano hotel, killing 29.